Overview

 Chaining Relative Groups

-Firmware supports chaining relative channel groups — for example:
+Firmware supports chaining relative channel groups.
+For example:

-- Group 1 (Highs) — Standalone, master volume
+- Group 1 (Highs): Standalone, master volume

-- Group 2 (Mids) — Relative to Group 1
+- Group 2 (Mids): Relative to Group 1

-- Group 3 (Subwoofer) — Relative to Group 2 In this configuration, turning down Group 1 cascades the volume reduction through Groups 2 and 3 proportionally.
+- Group 3 (Subwoofer): Relative to Group 2 In this configuration, turning down Group 1 cascades the volume reduction through Groups 2 and 3 proportionally.
 Each group can still be independently adjusted within its relative range.

 Understanding Active Channels